-- Mutual Fund distributing dividends to the investors of equity mutual funds should deduct TDS on such dividends.
+- Mutual Funds distributing dividends to the investors of equity mutual funds should deduct TDS on such dividends.
 The deductor must deposit the TDS and file the TDS Return on TRACES.

-- Shareholder resident in India earning dividend income on equity mutual funds will receive the amount after TDS under Section 194K.
-Shareholder resident in India earning dividend income on equity shares will receive the amount after TDS under Section 194.
-NRI investors/shareholders, earning dividend income will receive the amount after deduction of TDS under Section 195.
+- Shareholder resident in India earning dividend income on equity mutual funds will receive the amount after TDS under Section 194K of the Income Tax Act.
+Shareholder residents in India earning dividend income on equity shares will receive the amount after TDS under Section 194.
+NRI investors/shareholders, earning dividend income will receive the amount after the deduction of TDS under Section 195.

 - Nature of Payment

-- Sec 194K covers Payment of Dividend on Equity Mutual Funds to a resident shareholder exceeding INR 5000 in a financial year.
+- Sec 194K covers the Payment of Dividends on Equity Mutual Funds to a resident shareholder exceeding INR 5000 in a financial year.

-- TDS shall be deducted at the time of credit of income to payee account or at the time of payment, whichever is earlier.
-If the payee of the amount credits the amount to be paid to “suspense account” or any other account, it is considered as ‘deemed payment’ and the payer must deduct TDS on such credit.
+TDS shall be deducted at the time of credit of income to the payee account or at the time of payment, whichever is earlier.
+If the payee of the amount credits the amount to a “suspense account” or any other account, it is considered a ‘deemed payment, and the payer must deduct TDS on such credit.

 Section 195 applies to the dividend paid to NRI investors/shareholders, as per provisions of the Income Tax Act.
-Hence, TDS needs to be deducted on the dividend at 20% on equity shares and equity mutual funds.
-Therefore, TDS has to be deducted at 10% as per Sec 194 and Sec 194K for an NRI shareholder.
+Hence, TDS needs to be deducted from the dividend at 20% on equity shares and equity mutual funds.